 the ‘ross droplet technique’?

-In the video above James gives credit to a coffee guy named John Ermacoff, but other coffee geeks claim that this is actually an old trick called the ‘Ross Droplet Technique’.
+In the video above James gives credit to a coffee guy named John Ermacoff, but other coffee geeks claim that this is actually an old trick called the ‘Ross Droplet Technique’, often abbreviated to “RDT”

-Regardless of the name or who invented it, it’s a pretty damn neat trick – especially if you have a grounds bin that is prone to static.
+Regardless of the name or who invented it, it’s a pretty damn neat trick – especially if you have a grinder chute or coffee container that is prone to static.

 Just dip a spoon in a bit of water, and swirl it around between the beans before you grind them.
 Easy!